dedoc/scramble/docs/usage/access.md

 ---
-title: Restricting access to docs
+title: Docs authorization
 weight: 4
 ---

-The access to docs in non-production environment is enabled by default.
+Scramble exposes docs at the `/docs/api` URI.
+By default, you will only be able to access this dashboard in the `local` environment.

-If you need to allow access to docs in production environment, implement gate called `viewApiDocs`:
+If you need to allow access to docs in `production` environment, implement gate called `viewApiDocs`:

 ```php
 Gate::define('viewApiDocs', function (User $user) {